 This Part applies to the holder of a licence referred to in this Part even if the holder occupies land in an SEF under a lease, sublease or licence granted under the Land Administration Act 1997 Part 4 by the management body of the SEF.

-187. Fees to be paid quarterly
+187. Fees to be paid annually

-The fees payable under this Part must be paid in advance before 1 January, 1 April, 1 July and 1 October of each year for the quarter that begins on that date.
+The fees payable under this Part by the holder of a licence referred to in this Part for use of an SEF must be paid in advance —

+(a) if the holder was lawfully using the SEF immediately before 1 May 2012, before 1 May in each year;

+(b) in any other case, before —

+(i) the first day on which the holder is authorised to use the SEF; and

+(ii) subsequently, before 1 May in each year.

+[Regulation 187 inserted in Gazette 16 Mar 2012 p.
+1268.]

 188. Fees for using SEF to manufacture explosives

-The holder of an explosives manufacture licence that authorises the manufacture of an explosive at an SEF must pay for each year or part of a year a fee being —
+The holder of an explosives manufacture licence that authorises the manufacture of an explosive at an SEF must pay for each year a fee being —

 (a) if the SEF is a type A facility — the greater of —